macos partitionmgmt

 GParted is a boot-level partition manager that works on macOS, Linux, and Windows.
 This open-source app is convenient when you cannot start up your Mac.
 In those cases, you can load GParted from bootable media and explore options like creating/deleting, checking, copying, pasting, etc.

 However, the biggest difficulty is that you need boot-level access to use GParted in the first place.
 It doesn’t have a GUI-based design that runs on macOS.
-Moreover, accessing the boot-level menu for managing drives and partitions is a convenient option for many.
+For most Mac users, boot-level disk management is inconvenient — but for recovery and cross-platform scenarios, it’s unmatched.

 If the restriction does not affect you, GParted makes perfect sense.
 It definitely offers more control than the built-in disk utility on macOS.
 More importantly, you can access a variety of file systems, including the ones used on macOS, Linux, and Microsoft Windows.